Praqma/kubernetes-ebook/chapter03.md

 ## Prepare the OS on each node:

-We need a way to access the cluster in a uniform fashion, so it is recommended to updated your `/etc/hosts` file on your work computer, as per the design of your cluster:
+To create a uniform way of accessing the cluster update the `/etc/hosts` file on your work computer as per the design of your cluster:

 ```
 [kamran@kworkhorse ~]$ sudo vi /etc/hosts